Statement of Faith

 - We believe in the Spirit-filled life, a life of separation from the world and the perfecting of holiness in the fear of God as an expression of Christian faith (II Corinthians 6:14; 7:1; Galatians 5:16-26; Ephesians 5:18).

-- We believe that the Bible defines marriage as the covenant relationship between a man and a woman.
-The importance of this union to society requires that we support and protect marriage as the Word of God does (Genesis 2:24; Romans 1:27; Ephesians 5:22,25; 1Peter 3:1-7).
+- We believe that the Bible defines marriage as the covenant relationship between a man and a woman in an exclusive union.
+The importance of this union to society requires that we support and protect marriage as the Word of God does.
+(Genesis 2:18-25; Malachi 2:14-16; Matthew 19:4-6).

 - We believe in the Table of the Lord, commonly called Communion or the Lord’s Supper, for believers (I Corinthians 11:23-32).